craignicholson/SoapLoggingExample/README.md

 - log4net
 - System.Web.Services
-- Your own web service (soap)  for .net folks thi is a .asmx or wcf (.svc)
+- Your own web service (soap)  for .net folks this is a .asmx or wcf (.svc)

 ## log4net Settup